proprty.ai logo

 How proprty.ai approaches this

-At proprty.ai, we combine structured public data from registers like BBR and Danish energy databases with operational data from property owners to build portfolio-level maintenance models.
+At proprty.ai, we combine structured public data from registers like BBR and energy databases with operational data from property owners to build portfolio-level maintenance models.
 The goal is not isolated predictions.
 It is to support the full decision cycle: from condition assessment to prioritisation, scenario planning and long-term budget allocation.

 Our models are designed around the constraints that property owners and operators actually face: regulatory requirements, budget cycles, component dependencies and the need to document and defend decisions over time.
 Professional judgement stays at the centre of the process.
 Data-driven decision support is there to strengthen it.